In school, the safety and wellbeing of all our children is a priority.

 Your first point of contact if you have any concerns or need help is to talk to your child’s class teacher.

 Help might be needed for yourself or your family, or another family.
 We encourage you to speak with us as soon as there is an issue, as it is often easier to solve any problems at an early stage.
-This information also applies if you are worried about a pupil outside of school e.g. at weekends/ evenings, at home and in the community.
+This information also applies if you are worried about a pupil outside school e.g. at weekends/ evenings, at home and in the community.
 You can talk to staff and be assured we will try to help wherever possible.
+For members of the public, please see the information at the bottom of the page, which highlights what you should do if you are worried about a child.

 The safeguarding team can make referrals to other agencies for support, as well as help to put a package of support in place for families who are suitable for something known as “Early Help”.
 Early Help brings in agencies that can offer more specialised support in a co-ordinated way and involvement is voluntary.
 Be reassured that you will be kept informed, you will be involved in planning and your wishes will be taken into account every step.